 How to do It

 When it comes time to writing your resume, think long and hard about the best way to represent your skills.
 While employers definitely want someone who is able to communicate, it isn’t enough to simply write, “Excellent written and oral communication skills.”

 Instead, write something like this: “Represented Company X at a local trade show by giving a presentation to over 500 potential clients, securing 11 new contracts and $800,000 in additional revenue.”

 When reviewing a resume, your hard skills might be what grabs the attention of the hiring manager.
 But your ability to express soft skills is what will land you the job – and long-term success.

 What do you think?
 Are soft skills just as important as hard skills?
 Do you know of any vital soft skills we left off of this list?
 Let us know!

-This post was written by Mike Hanski.
+About the Author: This post was written by Mike Hanski.
 Mike is a blogger and an essay writing expert at Bid 4 Papers, a company specializing in writing and editing of research papers and essays in different subjects.
-Contact him on twitter and google+.
+Contact him on twitter and Google+.